Your roadmap to a new mortgage

 It’s closing time!
 Did you bring your identification?
 Do you have a certified check to cover closing costs?
 During the closing, a representative from the title company will review all the loan documents with you.
 They will get signatures from both you and the seller.
 After all money is disbursed, the deed will then be recorded with you as the new owner of record!

-Should you decide to start your journey through the home-buying process, the experts at Inlanta Mortgage in Grand Rapids, MI are here to help!
+Should you decide to start your journey through the home-buying process, the experts at Guild Mortgage Inlanta in Grand Rapids, MI are here to help!
 If you’d like to receive a PDF version of this guide, simply use the form below and we’ll send one right to your inbox:

 Get a Free Guide: 10 Stops On The Road to a Home Loan